AveryBurke/blog/_posts/2023-07-14-Nan-Boxing.markdown

 "NaN" is an abbreviation for "not a number".
 Most programming languages support [IEEE 754 double precision floating point numbers](https://en.wikipedia.org/wiki/Double-precision_floating-point_format) [doubles], which is a format with well-defined operations supported directly on modern CPUs.
 NaN is a special value in doubles that usually turns up when you do weird math, like divide infinity by a number.

 NaN Boxing works by storing data in the unused bits of NaN.
 By the way, NaN has unused bits.
 The idea is that every value can be a double.
-Doubles can be read directly and all the other types are NaN, the special double value.
+Valid doubles can be read directly and all the other types are NaN, the special double value.
 And NaN can store the type of a value and store some information about that value.
 Before I go into further detail it will be helpful to know a little more about how doubles are represented internally.

 # The anatomy of a double